IllinoisLegalAidOnline/website-docs/docs/source/userway_widget.rst

 UserWay Accessibility Widget
 ==============================

+.. note:: Individuals must enable the widget in their account profile.
+It is not available to anonymous users given that it may cause compatibility issues with screen readers.

 On all of the website pages (front and back end), we have the UserWay accessibility widget installed.

 .. image:: ../assets/userway_widget.png